treefrogman/LineLabel/README.md

 # Methods
 #### `path( [ path ] )`
 Get or set the SVG element to which the label shall be shaped.
-If set, update all graphical components.

 #### `text( [ text ] )`
 Get or set the text content of the label.
-If set, update all graphical components.

 #### `layers( [ layers ] )`
 Get or replace the array of layer objects.